 Genetic gain

 When an initial training population was not available, we increased the genetic gain of the conventional scenario between 31% and 134% by optimizing investment in phenotyping and genotyping.
-We show this in Figure 3 with the genetic gain, training population size, and accuracy by scenario without an initial training population and equal cost of phenotyping and genotyping.
+We show this in Figure 3 with the genetic gain, training population size, and accuracy by scenarioat equal cost of phenotyping and genotyping without an initial training population.
 The observed trends were in line with what we observed with an initial training population, that is, increasing genotyping increased genetic gain despite reduced phenotyping.
 However, all corresponding scenarios achieved between 2% and 28% smaller genetic gain than when an initial training population was available.
 We show this in Tables S1 that compare the genetic gain of all scenarios.

 When the cost of phenotyping was equal to the cost of genotyping, genomic scenarios increased the genetic gain of the conventional scenario between 51% and 131%.
 Compared to when we had an initial training population, the corresponding scenarios achieved between 2% and 16% lower genetic gain.
 We observed the largest difference in the scenario that invested the least into genotyping (G10).
 In this scenario we needed six years to build an adequate training population and implement genomic selection, since we only genotyped 355 cows per year.
 Increasing the investment into genotyping decreased this difference.
 We observed the smallest difference in the scenario that collected two phenotype records per lactations (G2) and implemented genomic selection in the first evaluation year.